MetacoSA/NBitcoin/README.md

 * [BlockExplorer](http://github.com/stratisproject/BlockExplorer): A set of projects that can index and query stratis blockchains on the fullnode.

-* [BTCPay](http://github.com/btcpayserver/btcpayserver): A cross platform, self-hosted server compatible with Bitpay API
+* [BTCPay Server](http://github.com/btcpayserver/btcpayserver): A cross platform, self-hosted server compatible with Bitpay API

 * [NTumbleBit](http://github.com/NTumbleBit/NTumbleBit): TumbleBit Implementation in .NET Core